 Thematically, it fits really well, with the more natural elements to contrast with the more artificial evil queen, but there's something that doesn't work for me.

 It's way to "typical fairy tale" for this movie.
 It doesn't have the grit and realism that the rest of the movie has, so it feels a bit copy-pasted.
 Also, I think there is an inherent problem with the casting.
-Maybe with another actress this would not feel so out of tone with the movie, but Kirsten Steward doesn't have the physical pose to be a princess; she cannot wear this dress convincingly.
-When I watched the movie for the first time I though she looked so uncomfortable in the dress, as if she didn't even know how to move and still look natural (something that I also noticed when she was wearing the armor).
+Maybe with another actress, this would not feel so out of tone with the movie, but Kirsten Steward doesn't have the physical pose to be a princess; she cannot wear this dress convincingly.
+When I watched the movie for the first time I thought she looked so uncomfortable in the dress, as if she didn't even know how to move and still look natural (something that I also noticed when she was wearing the armor).
 So, I'm not sure how much of the "meh" of this design is because of the design itself or the enormous casting mistake.

 So, Snow White's designs are a mix of "really good" and "just meh" costume assembles, but it's with the Evil Queen that you finally see Atwood's full potential.